-- What are the main challenges faced by LGBTI+ persons to participate in politics and elections? - → From an intersectional perspective, what are the specific challenges to the political and electoral participation of LGBTI+ persons belonging to underrepresented groups, including women, persons with disabilities, youth, members of Indigenous peoples, Afro-descendants, and other ethnic, linguistic and religious minorities, among others?
+- What are the main challenges faced by LGBTI+ persons in terms of participation in politics and elections? - Are there unreasonable restrictions that prevent LGBTI+ persons from exercising their right to vote, to be elected, to campaign or to express political opinions? - From an intersectional perspective, what are the specific challenges to the political and electoral participation of LGBTI+ persons belonging to underrepresented groups, including women, persons with disabilities, youth, members of Indigenous peoples, Afro-descendants, and other ethnic, linguistic and religious minorities?